new mom holding baby

 Birth Story: “I got the same treatment from my coworkers that any mom would.”

-Kelly is a mom and an RN at St. Luke’s Birthing Center.
+Kelly is a mom and an RN at Aspirus St. Luke’s Birthing Center.
 During the COVID-19 pandemic, she gave birth to her second child.
 Below is her story.

-After delivering my son at St. Luke’s Birthing Center, I knew I wanted to work there.
+After delivering my son at Aspirus St. Luke’s Birthing Center, I knew I wanted to work there.
 I was just graduating from nursing school at the time.
 I applied and was hired three months after his birth.
 Then, I found out I was pregnant again three years later in September of 2019.
 I was so excited.

 family of 3